DIS-CHEM RIDE FOR SIGHT 2018

-Claudette, left, with RI International President Christina Fasser, centre and Prof Elise Heon from Toronto, one of our all-time favourite researchers.
+Claudette Medefindt, left, with Christina Fasser, President RI, centre with Prof Elise Heon from Toronto, one of our all-time favourite researchers.

 The damaging effect of oxidative stress is a modifiable risk factor in retinal disorders.
 So eating a diet rich in antioxidants is an easy way to slow the rate of degeneration.
 Colorful fruits and vegetables are high in antioxidants and oily fish is high in Omega 3 fatty acids -also known to slow retinal degeneration.
 One of the most important antioxidants for retinal health are Lutein and Zeaxanthin, found in green leafy vegetables.

 Avoid all synthetic food additives and artificial flavorings, colorings and sweeteners.
 Eat fast foods very sparingly and maintain a healthy gut microbiome.
 A simple Eating guide is available from Retina South Africa.

 Discuss supplements with you eye specialist – Ocuvite for AMD, Retina Plus for RP or Macula plus for Stargardt Disease and Cone Rod Dystrophy.
 If you have any early onset central vision loss you must NOT take any supplements containing Vitamin A or Beta-carotene.
 Smoking is the worst thing you can do to your vision while moderate, regular exercise is very necessary.

 Students who are wanting to know more about traveling and studying in Europe are invited to attend a conference in Frankfurt, Germany –